-1. Joint programme strategy: main development challenges and policy responses

-1.1.
-Programme area
+- 1. Joint programme strategy: main development challenges and policy responses - 1.1.
+Programme area (not required for Interreg C programmes)

-Reference: point (a) of Article 17(3), point (a) of Article 17(9) Text field [2 000]
+Reference: point (a) of Article 17(3), point (a) of Article 17(9)

-Interreg VI-A IPA Croatia-Bosnia and Herzegovina-Montenegro Programme 2021-2027 (the Programme) covers the territory of border areas between Croatia, Bosnia and Herzegovina, and Montenegro.
+The programme area covers the territory of border areas between Croatia, Bosnia and Herzegovina, and Montenegro.
 Calculated in numbers, the programme area covers 12 counties on the Croatian side, Brčko District of Bosnia and Herzegovina and 109 municipalities/cities on the side of Bosnia and Herzegovina and 11 municipalities on the side of Montenegrin border.
-This amounts to a total of 87.453,95 km of programme area with 5.142.718,00 inhabitants, 35.73 % of which lives in Croatia, 55.67% in Bosnia and Herzegovina and 8.60% in Montenegro (data from last official census).
-The population density is 58.80 inhabitants/km.
-On the Croatian side, the programme territory covers 38.405,00 km2, on the side of Bosnia and Herzegovina, the programme territory covers 42.578,50 km and on the side of Montenegrin border, the programme territory covers 6.508,00 km2.
+This amounts to a total of 87.453,95 km2 of programme area with 5.142.718 inhabitants, 35.73% of which lives in Croatia, 55.67% in Bosnia and Herzegovina and 8.60% in Montenegro (data from last official census).
+The population density is 58.80 inhabitants/km2.
+On the Croatian side, the programme area covers 38.405,00 km2, on the side of Bosnia and Herzegovina, the programme area covers 42.578,50 km2 and on the side of Montenegrin border, the programme area covers 6.508,00 km2.
 Population change in the programme area is significant in last 30 years.
 There is a significant decrease in number of inhabitants in Croatia and Bosnia and Herzegovina, while Montenegro has slight increase in population.